k-frederic/Fred-MS-Projet1/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+Description of the process to deploy the project..

 ### Content